janaagaard75/janaagaard75.github.io/_posts/2019-06-12-part-5-end-to-end-test.md

 Because of the slower execution time and because a failing end-to-end tests won't stop deployment, I recommend that you write most of your tests as local tests, and only have a few end-to-end tests verifying the deployed code.
 The short command `test` runs the local tests.

-## Getting the Root URL of Our Endpoints
+## Getting the Root URL of the Endpoints

 `TestHelper.getApiRootUrl()` gets the root API url through the resource group.
 This could have been simplified a lot by simply computing the URL using the current branch name (`https://aft-${branchName}-functions/api`), but the current solution also works if `uniqueString` had been used for the name of the function app resource, and I thought that this snippet might be useful to someone, so I left it in.